 We get asked this question quite often.
-There is no application process to see if you qualify for bankruptcy, however, there are some criteria you must meet.
+There is no application process to see if you qualify for bankruptcy, however, there is some criteria you must meet.

-In order to make an assignment in Bankruptcy, you must owe at least $1,000 and one of these three situations must apply:
+To file an assignment in bankruptcy, you must owe at least $1,000, and one of these three situations must apply:

 you are unable to meet your regular payments as they fall due;